DataBiosphere/toil/docs/running/cli.rst

 The ``toil`` CLI supports the following commands as arguments:

     ``status`` - Reports runtime and resource usage for all jobs in a specified jobstore (workflow must have originally been run using the --stats option).

     ``stats`` - Inspects a job store to see which jobs have failed, run successfully, etc.

     ``destroy-cluster`` - For autoscaling.
 Terminates the specified cluster and associated resources.

     ``launch-cluster`` - For autoscaling.
 This is used to launch a toil leader instance with the specified provisioner.

     ``rsync-cluster`` - For autoscaling.
 Used to transfer files to a cluster launched with ``toil launch-cluster``.

     ``ssh-cluster`` - SSHs into the toil appliance container running on the leader of the cluster.

     ``clean`` - Delete the job store used by a previous Toil workflow invocation.

     ``kill`` - Kills any running jobs in a rogue toil.

+.. _cli_status:

 Status Command
 --------------